dev-dimitrov/K-ToDoList/README.md

   - Rename them.
   - Change its description.
   - Mark them as done or as to do.
   - Remove tasks from both lists.
-(To do an done)
+(To do and done)
 <img width="747" height="498" alt="image" src="https://github.com/user-attachments/assets/474dc334-0565-4ab8-a5bb-79cf76ba009d" />